babashka/cli/README.md

 `:args->opts [:env]` and `:env {:complete ["dev" "prod"]}`, `mycli deploy <TAB>` completes `dev`/`prod`.

+A positional declared in `:args->opts` with no value completion defaults to the shell's own file completion.
+So `:args->opts [:file]` with a bare `:file` makes `mycli cat <TAB>` complete filenames, like other CLIs do for path arguments.

 Completions also work when the program is invoked by path (`./mycli`, `/path/mycli`), not just by bare name.